kodack64/Q3DE/tab4_fpga_implementation/README.md

     - For the clock period, see `Configuration`.
     - Push `Finish`.
 - Run C Simulation (functional test)
-  - Simulation will report whether the reuslts of random input/output tests.
+  - Simulation will report the results of random input/output tests.
 - Run C Synthesis
   - Synthesis will report the latency cycles for 1000 matching.
 - Run Implementation
     - Choose `RTL Synthesis, Place & Route`.
     - For the clock period, see `Configuration`.
-    - The result shows the actual period and usage of LUT and Flip-Flop.
-The value itself may vary from the paper due to the different seed value.
+    - The result shows the achieved clock period and usage of LUT and Flip-Flop.
+The value itself may vary from the paper due to the different seed values.

 # Evaluation
 ## Functional test
-If test passes, `C Simulation` ends with the following message.
+If the test passes, `C Simulation` ends with the following message.
 ```
 INFO: [SIM 211-1] CSim done with 0 errors.
 INFO: [SIM 211-3] *************** CSIM finish ***************